Saikumar-bali/erp_automation_bot/README.md

 # ERP Attendance Automation Bot

 A Python automation bot that simplifies daily employee check-in/check-out process for ERP systems.
-This bot automates the manual process of logging into the ERP portal, fetching geolocation, and marking attendance.
+This is the bot automates the manual process of logging into the ERP portal, fetching geolocation, and marking attendance.

 ## 🚀 Features